xsuchy/modulemd/README.rst

         the resulting repository, available to its consumers (such as fm-metadata-service).
 For practical reasons, it is written in YAML.
         See comments in the template for details.

+modulemd:
+        A python3 library for manipulation of the proposed metadata format.